 Day 02: Heritage Mosques of Tangail & Bogra overnight

 The morning after breakfast, we will drive to the oldest city of Bengal Bogra, on we will explore -

-- Atia Mosque: in Bangladesh, you will never find many mosques with traditional Bengal terracotta art, we can see most terracotta art in temples but Aita mosque is an exception.
-Built 17 Century one of the most unique brick made mosque with details of terracotta art. we will have a brief visit
+- Atia Mosque: in Bangladesh, you will never find many mosques with traditional Bengal terracotta art, we can see most terracotta art in temples but the Aita mosque is an exception.
+Built 17 Century one of the most unique brick made mosques with details of terracotta art. we will have a brief visit

 Afternoon transfer and overnight in Bogra

 Day 03: Oldest mosque, oldest civilization & Rangapur Kings Palace

 The morning after breakfast, we will start a tour of Rangpur and the daily activities include -

 - Mahastangar Citadel & Museum: Mahastangar is considered the oldest civilization of Bengal dated 3rd BC during the time of Asoka.
 This township bears the evidence of the Buddhist kingdom to Hindu kingdom to Muslim arrival.
 Walk into the mahastangar citadel and the museum to understand the history and collection of Muslim inscriptions!

 - Tomb of Shah Sultan Balkhi: Shah Sultan Balkhi, a 14th-century Afghan warrior who – according to legend – came and defeated the Hindu king Parshuram and spread Islam in this region.
 People from very far come for soul searching